 Brand Manager’s job is to know the brand by heart and develop content on-brand

 The brand Manager’s job is to know the brand by heart and develop content on-brand.
 ‘On-brand’ means consistent with brand positioning, brand architecture, and brand character.
 The role of research can be to assess consumer preference between well developed on-brand options.
 Research should not be used to ask consumers what is on-brand and what isn’t.
 That would mean that the brand team themselves don’t have clarity on what the brand stands for and do not have a clear strategic direction for the brand’s future.
 In which case why not outsource brand management to a research agency?

 Bottom-line: Only put options in research that are on-brand and consistent with the direction in which the brand custodians want to take the brand in the future.
 Keep away from donkeys and fruit salads, don’t endanger your brand equity through research!

 Want a comprehensive check-list for your Digital Marketing team?
 Download The Digital Marketing Dictionary today and stay ahead in digital.

 This post was originally published by Raihan Rahman on LinkedIn.

 As Marketing Director, Raihan led a team of 130 successful marketing managers to achieve market leadership.
-As Head of Trade, he led change in supply chain model overhauling at BATB.
-Raihan also demonstrated collaborative approach to producing results while working with decision influencers across Asia Pacific region and London.
+As Head of Trade, he led a change in supply chain model overhauling at BATB.
+Raihan also demonstrated a collaborative approach to producing results while working with decision influencers across the Asia Pacific region and London.